syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ---
 layout: post
 title: Appointment Drag and Drop in WinUI Scheduler control | Syncfusion
-description: Learn about Appointment Drag and Drop support in Syncfusion WinUI Scheduler control and more details.
+description: Learn here all about Appointment Drag and Drop support in Syncfusion WinUI Scheduler control and more details.
 platform: winui
 control: Scheduler
 documentation: ug